MatiasG19/linux-app-to-grid/README.md

 # App to grid

-Simple command line tool to add applications to the app grid or list of your desktop environment.
+Simple linux command line tool to add applications to the app grid or list of your desktop environment.

 ![Appgrid](./Appgrid.png)